-LinkedIn enables you to reach a unique audience and a 2018 survey concluded that 60% of LinkedIn users have household income over $100,000 and other statistics showed LinkedIn is 277% more effective than Twitter or Facebook for B2B lead generation.
+LinkedIn enables you to reach a unique audience, and a 2018 survey concluded that 60% of LinkedIn users have a household income over $100,000 and other statistics showed LinkedIn is 277% more effective than Twitter or Facebook for B2B lead generation.

-Since your LinkedIn network is built with relevant connections and prospects these high performing pieces will be a reliable indicator of what resonates with your target audience.
-Use this information to plan future articles that will be of interest and value to your network and prospects.
+Since your LinkedIn network is built with relevant connections and prospects, these high-performing pieces will be a reliable indicator of what resonates with your target audience.
+Use this information to plan future articles of interest and value to your network and prospects.

-Posting on LinkedIn’s publishing platform helps you to be seen, to gain authority on your topic, and to have natural conversations with your prospects.
+Posting on LinkedIn's publishing platform helps you be seen, gain authority on your topic, and have natural conversations with your prospects.
 All this supports your lead generation efforts.
-Here are some tips and best practices to bear in mind when posting your content on this platform.
+Here are some tips and best practices to remember when posting your content on this platform.

-One of the hardest parts about blogging and becoming a thought leader is generating a following.
-You have a built in following comprised of your connections.
+Generating a following is one of the most complex parts of blogging and becoming a thought leader.
+You have a built-in following comprised of your connections.
 LinkedIn has put the infrastructure in place for you.
 Your posts will appear in your connections' news feeds.
 If they like your posts or comment on them, those posts will get sent out to their connections, and so the network grows.

-Connections and non-connections alike can follow your posts and they will...as long as your content is strong.
+Connections and non-connections alike can follow your posts, and they will...as long as your content is exceptional.
 Followers get notified every time you post new content.
-Since your content will be well-written, timely and informative, you'll get new people tuning in regularly.
+New people will be regularly tuned in since your content will be well-written, timely, and informative.

-Your thought leadership also appears on your own profile in its own section.
+Your thought leadership also appears on your profile in its section.
 This provides what is essentially a portfolio on your LinkedIn profile.
-You can share your experience, skills, relevant writing samples, recommendations, and your professional insights into your particular market segment.
+You can share your experience, skills, relevant writing samples, recommendations, and professional insights into your market segment.

 LinkedIn users are more likely to engage with the content that's posted.
 Assuming you want reader engagement, this is the platform to use.
 These users will thank you, challenge you, applaud your content, and question you and your content.
 It is gratifying to continue sharing your expertise through comments.
 Be sure you are prepared to defend your opinion and the veracity of your content.